 “Because there is a law such as gravity, the universe can and will create itself from nothing.”

 Second, he committed the error of non sequitur.
 “Nothing,” in the sense that is under examination, means “absolute non-being.”
 Such a state has no properties.
 When it obtains, it means there is absolutely nothing.
 Now look at Hawking’s statement.
 He said, essentially, “because we have something (the law of gravity), the universe can create itself from nothing.”
-Well sure, if by “nothing” one means “something” then that is true.
+Well sure, if by “nothing” one means “something” then that is at least possibly true (whether it is true is another question).
 But that is not what “nothing” means, as any reasonably bright second grader knows.

 Another example: Albert Einstein was in favor of socialism.
 The man who was widely considered one of the smartest scientists in history was utterly clueless in the realm of economics.

 When it comes to the argument from authority, our best bet is to follow Sergeant Esterhaus’s advice.
 “Let’s be careful out there.” ·